Skip to main content

 #

-To understand this, let’s consider that a project follows Agile SCRUM framework to develop softwares because SCRUM is a widely adopted framework.
+To understand this, let’s consider that a project follows the Agile SCRUM framework to develop software because SCRUM is a widely adopted framework.

 A SCRUM team consists of the following roles:

-• Development Team - responsible to design solutions, estimate, plan the sprint, manage sprint backlog and deliver usable product increment at the end of each sprint.
+• Development Team - responsible for designing solutions, estimating, planning the sprint, managing sprint backlog and delivering usable product increment at the end of each sprint.

-• Scrum Master - accountable for establishing SCRUM framework i.e. coaching scrum framework to the team, ensuring the effectiveness of scrum team, facilitating communication and conducting scrum events (ceremonies).
+• Scrum Master - accountable for establishing the SCRUM framework i.e. coaching the scrum framework to the team, ensuring the effectiveness of the scrum team, facilitating communication and conducting scrum events (ceremonies).

 In a SCRUM team, a business analyst can assume one of the following roles depending on the organization structure: